A Rising Tide Lifts All Boats

 On the Q2 earnings call, STAG increased its acquisition guidance for the year to between $350 million and $450 million.
 The company said on the Q3 call that it was "confident they'll be at the upper end of that range for 2016, while maintaining our investment returns."

-Also in Q3 STAG disposed of three non-core buildings for $835,000 and at the end of Q4 the company closed on the sell of an $80 million portfolio.
+Also in Q3, STAG disposed of three non-core buildings for $835,000, and at the end of Q4, the company closed on the sale of an $80 million portfolio.

-The $80 million portfolio closed on November 14 th and consisted of six buildings located in Atlanta and Charlotte.
-Gross proceeds were $81 million / $51.61 per SF.
+The $80 million portfolio closed on November 14th and consisted of six buildings located in Atlanta and Charlotte.
+Gross proceeds were $81 million/$51.61 per SF.
 They were acquired at a cap rate of 9.2% and generated an unlevered return of 15.3%.

-As the end of Q3 STAG's occupancy for the operating portfolio was 96.4% with an average lease term of 4.1 years, the quarter's operating portfolio cash and GAAP Rent Change for signed leases were up 7% and 16% respectively.
+As the end of Q3, STAG's occupancy for the operating portfolio was 96.4% with an average lease term of 4.1 years, the quarter's operating portfolio cash and GAAP Rent Change for signed leases were up 7% and 16% respectively.

 Given the fact that STAG's average lease term is around 4.1 years, I always take a close look at the company's retention.
-As the end of Q3 STAG had a retention rate of 92.4% on the 1.3 million square feet expiring in the third quarter.
+As the end of Q3, STAG had a retention rate of 92.4% on the 1.3 million square feet expiring in the third quarter.

 Here's a snapshot of the company's historical retention:

 As you can see, STAG is seeing very predictable retention levels and that suggests that the diversification efforts and asset recycling is paying off.
-As noted above, it's unfair to compare STAG to other Net Lease REITs (like (NYSE:O) and (NYSE:NNN)) since STAG's leases are much shorter.
+As noted above, it's unfair to compare STAG to other Net Lease REITs (like Realty Income (NYSE:O) and National Retail Properties (NYSE:NNN)) since STAG's leases are much shorter.

 STAG's Balance Sheet

 STAG's balance sheet continues to be strong and in line with the BBB investment grade rating, which was reaffirmed by Fitch in Q3.
-At quarter-end STAG's immediately available liquidity was $468 million, the net debt to run rate EBITDA was 5.3x and the fixed charge coverage ratio was 3.0x.
+At quarter-end, STAG's immediately available liquidity was $468 million, the net debt to run rate EBITDA was 5.3x and the fixed charge coverage ratio was 3.0x.

 At quarter-end, STAG had approximately $1 billion of debt outstanding with a weighted average maturity of 5.7 years and a weighted average interest rate of 4%.
 All of the debt is either fixed rate or has been swapped fixed rate with the exception of the revolver.

-STAG has the opportunity to reduce its cost of capital via ((i)) $120 million CIGNA secured debt: 6.1% pre‐ payable in August 2017, and (ii) 70 million Series B preferred equity: 6.625% callable in April 2018.
+STAG has the opportunity to reduce its cost of capital via (i) $120 million CIGNA secured debt: 6.1% pre‐ payable in August 2017, and (ii) 70 million Series B preferred equity: 6.625% callable in April 2018.

-During Q3 STAG sold 4.2 million shares under its ATM program with gross proceeds of $101 million and a weighted average share price of $23.97.
+During Q3, STAG sold 4.2 million shares under its ATM program with gross proceeds of $101 million and a weighted average share price of $23.97.
 Subsequent to the quarter, the company sold an additional 3.1 million shares with gross proceeds of $71 million.
 Additionally, the Series A Preferred with a coupon of 9% was fully repaid on November 2, 2016.

 The Latest Earnings